Star Wars: Episode I – The Phantom Menace

 The Phantom Menace was released in theaters on May 19, 1999, almost 16 years after the premiere of Return of the Jedi.
 The film's premiere was extensively covered by media and was widely anticipated because of the large cultural following the Star Wars saga had cultivated.
-Upon its release, The Phantom Menace received mixed reviews.
-While the visual effects, action sequences, musical score, and the performances of Neeson and McGregor were praised, criticism was largely focused on the screenplay, pacing, Lloyd's performance, and characters, with Jar Jar Binks in particular receiving extremely negative reception.
-Furthermore, the film's blend of complicated, politics-heavy storytelling and juvenile humor was perceived as incongruent.
-Despite the mixed reception, The Phantom Menace was a box-office success and broke numerous box-office records during its debut.
-It grossed more than $924.3 million worldwide during its initial theatrical run, becoming the highest-grossing film of 1999, the second-highest-grossing film worldwide and in North America (behind Titanic), and the highest-grossing Star Wars film at the time (inflation notwithstanding).
-A 3D reissue, which earned an additional $102.7 million and brought the film's overall worldwide takings to over $1 billion, was released in February 2012.
+Upon its release, The Phantom Menace received mixed reviews from critics.
+While the visual effects were praised, criticism was largely focused on its exposition and characters—particularly Jar Jar Binks.

+The film was a box-office success and broke numerous records.
+It grossed $924 million worldwide during its initial theatrical run, becoming the highest-grossing film of 1999, the second-highest-grossing film of all-time, and the third-highest in North America (behind Titanic and Star Wars), as well as the highest-grossing Star Wars film at the time (not factoring in inflation).
+The film has been re-released several times, including a 2012 3D reissue which brought its overall worldwide gross to over $1 billion.
 Attack of the Clones (2002) and Revenge of the Sith (2005) followed The Phantom Menace, rounding out the Star Wars prequel trilogy.